 CORES and security of hydrocarbon supply

 Spain has a mixed stockholding system in which responsibility for holding hydrocarbon stocks is shared between CORES and the industry.
 CORES’ foremost activity is to constitute, maintain and manage strategic stocks of crude oil and oil products.
 Currently this is equivalent to at least 42 days of total national requirements, which are set at 92 equivalent days of consumption.
+Temporarily, from 1st of April to 31st of December 2021, the number of days will increase from 42 to 50.

 Finally, also with regard to security of supply, another activity sets CORES apart from other, similar European entities.
 CORES contributes to ensuring appropriate diversification of Spain’s natural gas supply, controlling the supply to ensure that no one country of origin provides more than 50%, in accordance with the current legal limit.